fabioalves98/IntelChair/docs/docs/index.md

 ## What is the IntelChair?

-Our project consists of a motorized wheelchair that can autonomously move itself in a known environment, giving the user the ability of hands free mobility while sitting in the chair.
+IntelChair consists of a motorized wheelchair that can autonomously move itself in a known environment, giving the user the ability of hands free mobility while sitting in the chair.
 For more details visit the [client](client/client.md) page.

 ## Who will use it?